JetBrains/kotlin-web-site/docs/reference/dynamic-type.md

 # Dynamic Type

+> The dynamic type is not supported in code targeting the JVM {:.note}

 Being a statically typed language, Kotlin still has to interoperate with untyped or loosely typed environments, such as the JavaScript ecosystem.
 To facilitate these use cases, the `dynamic` type is available in the language: